October 17, 2025

 What does ‘AI in the workplace’ mean?

-At its core, AI software refers to computer programs that can mimic the way humans think and act such as by recognising patterns, understanding language, making predictions or generating creative content.
-More advance forms of AI can interact with other systems in the same way a human would and make decisions without direct human oversight.
+At its core, AI software refers to computer programs that can mimic the way humans think and act such as by recognising patterns, understanding language, learning new skills, making predictions or generating creative content.
+More advanced forms of AI can interact with other systems in the same way a human would and make decisions without direct human oversight.

 In the workplace, this can take many forms.
 For example: